solid-software/flutter_vlc_player/flutter_vlc_player/README.md

 ### Version 5.0 Upgrade For Existing Apps
 To upgrade to version 5.0 first you need to migrate the existing project to swift.

-    First run 'git clean'
+1. Clean the repo:

+     ```git clean -xdf```

-    Delete existing ios folder from root of flutter project.
+2. Delete existing ios folder from root of flutter project.
+If you have some custom changes made to the iOS app - rename it or copy somewhere outside the project.
-    Run this command flutter create -i swift .
-    Be sure to follow instructions above after for plist and pod file changes.

-This command will create only ios directory with swift support.
+3. Re-create the iOS app: This command will create only ios directory with swift support.
 See https://stackoverflow.com/questions/52244346/how-to-enable-swift-support-for-existing-project-in-flutter

+    ```flutter create -i swift .```

+4. Make sure to update the project according to warnings shown by the flutter tools.
+(Update Info.plist, Podfile).

+If you have some changes made to the iOS app, recreate the app using above method and copy in the changed files.

 Be sure to follow instructions above after